The Beast (2023 film): Release

 The Beast had its world premiere at the 80th Venice International Film Festival on 3 September 2023, with its North American premiere at the 2023 Toronto International Film Festival later that month.
 The film was also invited at the 28th Busan International Film Festival in 'Gala Presentation' section, where it was screened on 6 October 2023.
 It was also selected to the Golden Spike competition of the 68th Valladolid International Film Festival.

 Bonello told IndieWire that the film was rejected by the Cannes Film Festival.

 With its international sales handled by Kinology, the film was originally set to be released theatrically in France by Ad Vitam on 8 November 2023, but the release date was pushed back to 28 February 2024, and then pushed forward to 7 February 2024.
-Total number of viewers in France during its theatrical run between 7 February and 10 April was 88,273.
+The total number of viewers in France during its theatrical run between 7 February and 10 April was 88,273.

-The film's DVD and Blu-ray release is set for December of 2024 by The Criterion Collection, to be released as part of their Janus Contemporaries line of releases.
+The film's DVD and Blu-ray release was set for December 2024 by The Criterion Collection, to be released as part of their Janus Contemporaries line of releases.

 Reception

 Critical response

 The Beast received an average grade of 3.7 out of 5 stars on the French website AlloCiné, based on 38 reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 80 out of 100, based on 35 critics, indicating "generally favorable" reviews.

 In June 2025, IndieWire ranked the film at number 15 on its list of "The 100 Best Movies of the 2020s (So Far)."